Read array

 // Read from array

-read-array arr key 500 value res status st delete
+read-array arr key 500 value res delete

-@Deleted value is <<p-out res>>
+@Deleted value is <<print-out res>>

 Copyright (c) 2019-2025 Gliim LLC.
 All contents on this web site is "AS IS" without warranties or guarantees of any kind.